beata-malachowska/stock-analysis./README.md

         Dim tickerStartingPrices(12) As Single
         Dim tickerEndingPrices(12) As Single

+First loop was created in order to scan though each ticker and the variable with Volumes was set to zero.

+             For i = 0 To 11
+             tickerVolumes(i) = 0

+Then another loop was activated to scan through each row.
+Worksheet with data was activated.

+            Worksheets(yearValue).Activate

+            For j = 2 To RowCount

+If the ticker in the database was the same as the one selected by tickerIndex then volume from this row was added to Volumes variable.

+                If Cells(j, 1).Value = tickers(tickerIndex) Then
+                tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(j, 8).Value
+                End If

+Fro each row it was checked if this is the first of the last price of the transaction and if yes then those prices were recorded in appropriate variables.

+                If Cells(j - 1, 1).Value <> tickers(tickerIndex) And Cells(j, 1).Value = tickers(tickerIndex) Then
+                tickerStartingPrices(tickerIndex) = Cells(j, 6).Value
+                End If

+                If Cells(j + 1, 1).Value <> tickers(tickerIndex) And Cells(j, 1).Value = tickers(tickerIndex) Then
+                tickerEndingPrices(tickerIndex) = Cells(j, 6).Value
+                End If

+Then, the algorythm is going to the next row and search for new ticker.

+            Next j

+            tickerIndex = tickerIndex + 1

+Finally, the output of the search stored within variables is printed into the cells in appropriate worksheet.

+                Worksheets("All Stocks Analysis").Activate

+                Cells(4 + i, 1).Value = tickers(i)
+                Cells(4 + i, 2).Value = tickerVolumes(i)
+                Cells(4 + i, 3).Value = (tickerEndingPrices(i) / tickerStartingPrices(i)) - 1

 In 2017 most companies had positive revenue.
 Only one company had negative return: TERP.